mrazomej/phd/docs/src/chapter_03/section_04_minimal_model.md

 the promoter state transitions, $\mathbf{R}_m$ and $\mathbf{\Gamma} _m$ to
 contain the mRNA production and degradation terms, respectively, and
-$\mathbf{R}_p$ and $\mathbf{\Gamma}_p$ to contain the protein production and degradation terms, respectively, the system of ODEs can then be written as (See for the full definition of these matrices)
+$\mathbf{R}_p$ and $\mathbf{\Gamma}_p$ to contain the protein production and degradation terms, respectively, the system of ODEs can then be written as (see [Sec.
+5.2](#sec:ch5_sec03) for the full definition of these matrices)
 $$
 \begin{split}
     \frac{d \mathbf{P}(m, p)}{dt} &=